neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 ![](/guides/images/chatbot-astro-postgres-llamaindex/9c566960-540a-448e-880e-97ec16ba4f0f.png)

-and you are now done with setting up an Amazon ECR repository.
+You are now done with setting up an Amazon ECR repository.
 Let’s move on to configuring IAM roles for your account.

 ### Configure your IAM Roles